TheModFather/mammock/README.md

 ### 0.2.1
 * Minor fix for tests
 * Improved test mocks somewhat, but they still need some attention
+* Moved source files to live in src/, to clean up project root

 ### 0.2.0
 * Major rewrite of the routing engine to better suit a multitude of custom requesti methods